 The Graduate Student Association (GSA) of Boston College is a student-run group that organizes programming and advocates for issues of importance to graduate students across the University.
-Additionally, the GSA coordinates the function and activities of the Graduate Students of Color Association, the Graduate Pride Alliance, and the Graduate International Student Association.
+Additionally, the GSA coordinates the funding of the Graduate Students of Color Association, the Graduate Pride Alliance, and the Graduate International Student Association.

 What do I have to do to be considered for a grant?

-You need to be full-time or part-time Boston College graduate student in one of the following schools: the Carroll Graduate School of Management, the Connell Graduate School of Nursing, the Lynch Graduate School of Education, the Graduate School of the Morrissey College of Arts and Sciences, the School of Social Work, or the School of Theology & Ministry.
+You need to be full-time or part-time Boston College graduate student in one of the following schools: the Carroll Graduate School of Management, the Connell Graduate School of Nursing, the Lynch Graduate School of Education and Human Development, the Graduate School of the Morrissey College of Arts and Sciences, the School of Social Work, or the School of Theology & Ministry.

-What are the restrictions on GSA Conference and Research Grants?
+What are the restrictions on the GSA Conference, Research and Professional Development Grant Application?

 GSA Conference and Research grants can be applied to conference and research-related travel expenses only, which include airfare, transportation, and lodging (Airbnbs are ineligble for reimbursement, per university policy).
 Food-related expenses are ineligible and will not be reimbursed.
 Grants cannot be used as part of remuneration.

-If expenses incurred are less than the grant awarded, then the balance of funds will be returned to the GSA.
-(For example, if you are awarded $125, but only spend $100, then the $25 balance is returned to the GSA.)
+If expenses incurred are less than the grant awarded, you will be reimbursed up to the amount of expenses incurred, pending appropriate documentation (for example, if you are awarded $125, but only spend $100, you will be reimbursed $100).
+These policies are subject to change.

-All treasurers must undergo treasurer training with the Director of Finance at the Murray House before receiving a p-card.
+All treasurers must undergo treasurer training with the Student Affairs Business Service Center before receiving a p-card.